Celebrating self-expression as a basic human right essential for the

 I formed the Boston Street Singers Cooperative with Paul Cole and Ruthanna in 1974, to join forces to fight the legal battles and also seek bookings at area clubs and colleges.
 Paul Cole was a one-man band and he often dressed up in a colonial costume and sang historic broadside ballads.
 It was Paul Cole, through his research, who first informed me about the street performances of Ben Franklin.
 Ruthanna was the "flower child" singer of Boston Common.

 The Boston Phoenix writer, Charles Dawe came to me to write a story on street performing.
-I told him to go down to Winter Street and interview Ernie Saunders and his dog "Lady Bug."
-Ernie Saunders had inspired me to become a street performer.
+I told him to go down to Winter Street and interview Ernie Sanders and his Great Pyrenees "Lady Bug."
+Ernie Sanders had inspired me to become a street performer.
 Charles Dawe took up this journalism challenge and wrote the best street performer profile I've ever seen written.
 The Boston Phoenix gave him five pages!
 It is a great read.
 Boston Phoenix, December 12, 1976, page 10.
 Click for a PDF version of the article (612K five pages) here

 (click on the images for new window to down load pictures)